breatheco-de/content/src/content/lesson/learners-starting-guide.md

 # How to Learn Coding with Learnpack
-Getting started with Learnpack is facing an idea as it is.
-Learnpack is a tool that reacts based in its environment, and this environment can easily be replicated thought a repository.
-Any repository compatible with Learnpack can be an amazing tutorial to explore.
-You can go and check some of the available repositories [here](https://4geeks.com/interactive-exercises).
+Getting started with Learnpack is straightforward.
+Learnpack is a tool that operates based on its environment, which can be easily replicated through a repository.
+Any repository compatible with Learnpack can serve as an excellent tutorial to explore.
+You can check out some of the available repositories [here](https://4geeks.com/interactive-exercises).

 ## Getting Started